janosh/pymatgen-2-paper/paper/main.typ

 = Introduction

 Since 2011, #pmg has enabled both individual and high-throughput computational materials science efforts @ong_python_2013.
 It started as a central code in the Materials Project@jain_commentary_2013 and nowadays provides tools for setup and analysis of materials simulations, and interfaces to various materials science codes.
-The library has grown significantly through community efforts, adapting to expanding needs in the field of materials informatics @butler_machine_2018.
+The library has grown significantly through community efforts, adapting to expanding needs in the field of materials informatics @butler_machine_2018.  // potentially one or two more sentences on the impact it has

-On #pmg's 10th anniversary, we review its evolution, sharing challenges and solutions encountered during its growth.
-We highlight factors that established #pmg as a cornerstone of materials science software.
+On #pmg's 10th anniversary, we review its evolution and impact, sharing challenges and solutions encountered during its growth.
+We furthermore highlight factors that established #pmg as a cornerstone of materials science software.
+This retrospective could also serve as a guiding example for other community codes in the materials science domain.
+Lastly, we outline future developments.

 = Overview and Design Principles

 == Background

 #pmg was developed in 2011 by Shyue Ping Ong and colleagues at MIT to support the Materials Project @ong_python_2013 @jain_commentary_2013.
-Initial features included:

-+ Crystallographic operations and symmetry analysis
-+ VASP DFT code integration
-+ Basic electronic structure analysis
-+ Phase diagram generation
+Initially, #pmg provided essential tools for crystallographic operations, symmetry analysis, integration with the VASP density functional theory (DFT) code, and basic electronic structure and phase diagram analysis.
+These foundational capabilities enabled researchers to automate and standardize many aspects of computational materials science, laying the groundwork for high-throughput materials discovery.

 Since then, #pmg has expanded significantly, incorporating new features and adapting to the evolving landscape of materials informatics @butler_machine_2018.
+Key trends shaping its development include:

++ The growing importance of research data management
++ The rise of automated workflows for reproducible simulations and experiments
++ Increasing use of machine learning for materials property prediction
++ Greater availability of computational resources, enabling more complex analyses

-#pmg is an open-source Python library for materials analysis, offering tools from basic crystallographic operations to complex electronic structure analysis @ong_python_2013 @jain_commentary_2013.
+//#pmg is an open-source Python library for materials analysis, offering tools from basic crystallographic operations to complex electronic structure analysis @ong_python_2013 @jain_commentary_2013.
 Key features include:

-+ Crystallographic and structural analysis
-+ Electronic structure analysis
-+ Thermodynamic and phase diagram tools
-+ Integration with various DFT codes
-+ Machine learning utilities for materials property prediction //@ward2018matminer

-#pmg aims to accelerate materials discovery by providing a comprehensive toolkit for researchers at all levels @curtarolo_highthroughput_2013.
+Today, #pmg aims to accelerate materials discovery by providing a comprehensive toolkit for researchers at all levels @curtarolo_highthroughput_2013.
+While pymatgen’s original goals—such as crystallographic operations and electronic structure analysis—remain central, its capabilities have grown substantially to support a broad spectrum of tasks in computational materials science.
+Today, pymatgen offers powerful tools for crystallographic and structural analysis, electronic structure parsing, thermodynamic and phase diagram construction, and seamless integration with various DFT codes.
+Additionally, it includes utilities for machine learning applications in materials property prediction [@ward_matminer_2018], reflecting its evolution into a comprehensive platform for materials informatics.

 == Statement of Need